tomikjetu/image-recommendation/README.md

 This research analysed [CLIP](https://openai.com/index/clip/) model for recommendation system.
 A zero-shot classification model that generates embeddings for both text and images.
 CLIP allows for semantic matching between these embeddings, enabling new approaches for item retrieval and recommendation.

+This project includes benchmarks for two algorithms, data analysis for Thigs dataset using PCA and clustering using K-Means as well as CLIP topic embeddings.
+On top it includes an application with user profiles and recommendation within web browser.

 ![Results](./data_analysis/graphs/2/photo-collage.png)

 ## Datasets